Pg Dip.Couns, MBACP (Snr. Accred), UKRCP

-My fee for a 1 hour counselling session is £40 for individuals and £50 for couples.
+My fee for a 1 hour counselling session is £40 for individuals.
 I have several concessionary spaces available for students and anyone who is unwaged or retired, so please do enquire about this if you feel you may qualify.

 I understand that 'one size does not fit all', so I'm willing to offer counselling services on a flexible basis.
 Some people only need to come for one or two sessions while others may feel that longer term therapy is more appropriate for their needs.
 The frequency and timing of appointments can also be arranged to suit your individual circumstances.
 I suggest making one appointment initially, where we can discuss any difficulties and concerns you may have.
 This provides an opportunity to meet me and explore your situation and whether or not we think counselling would be of benefit to you.
 Sometimes, but only very occasionally, another service other than counselling may be more relevant for your needs, in which case I would support you in accessing the appropriate help.